cezarc1/CryptoSnap/README.md

 ```

 ### Features
+* Logs into Keybase and retrieves the private user object which should include the private/public key pair.
 * Sends a image from one user to another.
 UNENCRYPTED
 * Lets user's retrieve images sent to them.